Topic Banner

 Background and Context: The Architecture of Avoidance

 The only precedent for such a high-level, inter-pillar convergence was set in November 1999 in Manila, two years after the devastating 1997 Asian Financial Crisis (AFC) had ripped through the region.
-The 1999 meeting was not a proactive planning session, but an emergency post-mortem.
-It was convened under the shadow of economic collapse, political turmoil in Jakarta and Kuala Lumpur, and the deep humiliation of having to accept IMF-mandated austerity measures.
-The collective lesson learned in 1997 was brutal: individual national stability was irrelevant when regional contagion was allowed to run rampant.
-The 1999 joint session was designed to implement new regional safeguards, establishing the necessary political will to underpin economic recovery mechanisms.
+The 1999 meeting was decidedly not a proactive planning session, but an emergency post-mortem.
+It was convened under the intense shadow of economic collapse, political turmoil in Jakarta and Kuala Lumpur, and the deep humiliation of having to accept IMF-mandated austerity measures that decimated national reserves and industry.

 The Institutional Amnesia: The Price of the Hiatus